wyomingw4w/wyomingw4w.org/_pages/faq.md

 ## How can I donate to Women for Women?

-You may donate online via Paypal account or you can mail your donation to Women for Women, PO Box 1472, Lander, WY 82520.
-See our [About Us](/about) page for more information.
+You may donate online via [our Paypal account](/about/#donations) or you can mail your donation to Women for Women, PO Box 1472, Lander, WY 82520.
+See our [About Us](/about/#donations) page for more information.
 Thanks for asking!

 ## How will my donation be used?